sekirocc/donde-toolkits/README.md

-#Face Recognition Service
+# Donde server

-Face feature extraction and searching and clustering service, built with openvino and faiss[todo] [wip].
+It's a group project, consist of different services, such as face feature extraction and searching and clustering service.
+Built with openvino and faiss[todo] [wip].

 Currently developed with macOS, llvm-clang